RodrigoTorazo/olist-ecommerce-analytics/README.md

 ## A Note on Terminology

-The R$13.59M figure referenced throughout this project reflects **GMV (Gross Merchandise Value)** — the total value transacted through the marketplace — not platform revenue (which would be the commission Olist earns on each sale).
+The **R$13.59M** figure referenced throughout this project reflects **GMV (Gross Merchandise Value)** — the total value transacted through the marketplace — not platform revenue (which would be the commission Olist earns on each sale).

 This is the standard metric for marketplace-level analysis, but it is not equivalent to profit or platform earnings, since no cost or margin data is included in this dataset.

-Correlations reported throughout this project (e.g., volume vs. revenue, delay vs. review score) describe **statistical association, not causation**.
+Correlations reported throughout this project (e.g., volume vs. sales value, delay vs. review score) describe **statistical association, not causation**.
 They indicate the strength and direction of a relationship, not a proven cause-and-effect mechanism.

 ---

 # Key Insights

-## Sales & Revenue
+## Sales & GMV

-* The marketplace generated approximately **R$13.59 million in GMV**, across **112,650 items sold** and **99,441 orders**.
+* The marketplace recorded approximately **R$13.59 million in GMV**, across **112,650 items sold** and **99,441 orders**.
-* The **top 5 product categories account for 40.27% of total revenue**, indicating significant sales concentration.
+* The **top 5 product categories account for 40.27% of total GMV**, indicating significant sales concentration.
-* Items sold have a strong association with category revenue (**0.95 correlation**), while the association between average price and revenue is almost nonexistent (**0.02 correlation**).
+* Items sold have a strong association with category sales value (**0.95 correlation**), while the association between average price and sales value is almost nonexistent (**0.02 correlation**).
-* This indicates that **sales volume is much more strongly associated with category revenue than average price is**.
+* This indicates that **sales volume is much more strongly associated with category sales value than average price is**.

 ## Customers & Geography